Major Requirements

 AY 2020-2021

 All Education Abroad courses must be petitioned for allocation to a student's POLS degree requirements.
+PLEASE wait until you can see the courses on your UCSB course history before submitting petitions.

 • Students should submit a course petition form and attach a course syllabus in English.
 (We cannot provide translation services.)
 We cannot accept course descriptions or non-English syllabi.